9506hqwy/redmine_wiki_pathbase_acl/README.md

 - Wiki ACL can not overrides role permission that is disabled.
   So user who does not have `Edit wiki pgaes` role permission can not edit any wiki in project.
 - Wiki is listed even if user matches denied Wiki ACL `View wiki`.
-- Currently, `Edit wiki pages` includes permission except view.
-This will be changed in the future.

 ## Tested Environment